 Clubs and organizations serve to promote student involvement and leadership development outside the classroom setting.
 Spartanburg Methodist College students are encouraged to participate in clubs and campus organizations that offer cultural, intellectual, and social growth opportunities.
 SMC strives to provide various options for student participation and involvement in campus life and the college community.

 EXPERIENCE WELLNESS

-Experience Wellness is dedicated to our students' physical, mental, and emotional health and well-being.
-Experience Wellness provides free counseling, accessibility services, and a Health Center that offers basic medical services to support student success.
+Community Wellness is dedicated to our students' physical, mental, and emotional health and well-being.
+Experience Wellness provides free counseling, accessibility services, and a Wellness Center.